ciribob/DCS-CTLD/README.md

     * BRMD-2
 * FOB Building
     * Homing using FM Radio Beacon
+* Radio Beacon Deployment
+    * Ability to deploy a homing beacon that the A10C, Ka-50, Mi-8 and Huey can home on
 * Pre loading of units into AI vehicles via a DO SCRIPT

 A complete test mission is included.